 God is good and the only things that are good are those that are found in Him.
 When God looks upon us and His light shines upon us, then we are truly blessed no matter what conditions are around us.
 When people around us ask this same question, we are to be prepared to tell them about Jesus because He is the answer.

-You have filled my heart with greater joy than when their grain and new wine abound.
+You have filled my heart with more joy than all their grain and new wine.

 David continues to praise God as he reminds us of the fact that our joy is not based on our material wealth but in the fact that we are children of God.
 Today, it seems like people strive for more and more money, a bigger house, or a fancier car but many times those with the best of those things are the most unhappy.
 The things of this earth cannot satisfy the heart of a child of God but the daily walk with the Lord is a joy that cannot be bought.

-I will lie down and sleep in peace, for you alone, O Lord, make me dwell in safety.
+I will lie down and sleep in peace; for, Adonai, you alone make me live securely.

 David can praise God because of the fact that he knows that his peace and safety are from the Lord.
 That same promise is for us as children of God.
 The joy of the Lord comes from knowing that God is all powerful, in control, and on our side because of Jesus Christ.